Ancient Coins — Greek, Roman & Byzantine Collector's Guide

 Ancient coins are among the most remarkable artifacts a collector can own — small pieces of metal that have survived more than two thousand years, passing through countless hands across the rise and fall of empires.
 They were struck not merely as currency but as deliberate instruments of communication.
 Every portrait, inscription, and reverse design was chosen to project authority, celebrate victory, honor the gods, or reinforce the legitimacy of whoever sat on the throne.
 Holding an ancient coin is holding a primary source of history that no textbook can replicate.

 The collecting field spans an extraordinary range: from the first coins ever struck in 6th-century BCE Lydia, through the dazzling artistic achievements of Greek city-states, the vast imperial output of Rome across seven centuries, the enduring gold coinage of Byzantium, and into the medieval successor kingdoms of the ancient world.
 No other area of numismatics offers the same combination of historical depth, artistic variety, and accessibility — genuine ancient coins can be found for under $50, while the greatest rarities command millions at the world's top auction houses.
+For deeper coverage see our dedicated guides to Ancient Greek Coins, Ancient Roman Coins, and Byzantine Coins.

 Greek Coinage — The Birth of Numismatic Art

 Greek coinage represents the earliest flowering of coin art — a period when engravers working in miniature produced designs of extraordinary beauty that would not be surpassed for centuries.
 The Athens Owl Tetradrachm, struck from the silver mines of Laurion and bearing the helmeted head of Athena on one side and her sacred owl on the other, became the reserve currency of the ancient Mediterranean world.
-Hoards of Athenian tetradrachms have been found as far east as Afghanistan, testament to their universal acceptance in trade from Egypt to Persia.
+Hoards of Athenian tetradrachms have been found as far east as Afghanistan, testament to their universal acceptance from Egypt to Persia.

 Roman Coinage — Seven Centuries of Imperial History